 Pretty Link – This tool allows you to create short (and pretty) link for any affiliate product you sell online.
 Instead of long, forgettable afiiliate links this tool simplifies any link.

 ShareASale – If you are looking for one place to look for a variety of affiliate marketing products to promote on your blog, ShareASale is a great place to start.
 Along with great products, most of the companies also provide amazing graphics that you can place directly on your website making product promotion fairly hassle free.

 Blogger Training Programs

 Making Sense of Affiliate Marketing – This course is the primary reason I’ve been able to grow my affiliate marketing income by several hundred dollars per month.
 Michelle, the course creator, is an affiliate income queen and I don’t know of any course better than hers and as affordable as hers to helpo you learn the ropes of affiliate marketing!

 Pinterest to Profits – If you are looking for a method of growing your website traffic and profits as a mompreneur, you absolutely should be building your Pinterest presence.
 Pinterest to Profits has helped me to now make Pinterest my #1 traffic source to my blog!
 McKinzie’s course is simply amazing especially if you have NO CLUE how to use Pinterest to your advantage.

-Elite Blog Academy – After 2 years of running my blog by the seat of my pant, I decided to make a pretty big investment in myself by enrolling in Elite Blog Academy.
+Elite Blog Academy – After 2 years of running my blog by the seat of my pants, I decided to make an investment in myself by enrolling in Elite Blog Academy.
 If you are serious about turning your blog into a business, this is a course you should consider and at least get on the waitlist (it only opens once per year)!

 Feeling a little better about where to start?